ably77/knative-istio-tutorial/README.md

 ```

 ### Install Istio
 Now that knative-serving components are up, we can move on to deploying Istio.
-The commands below will guide you through both default and OpenShift install processes
+The commands below will guide us through both default and OpenShift install processes

 Default Istio install
 ```